iBidElectric Newsletter

 Enroll In Our Online Electrical Estimating Program.

 Below is a detailed description of our Online training program.
-Includes lifetime access to all iBidElectric Content.

-• Students will download all provided course documents.
+• Students will download all provided course documents

-• Student will complete 12 lessons at your own pace.
+• Student will complete 12 lessons at your own pace

 • Lessons typically are under 60 minutes.
-Students can complete more than one lesson per day.
+Students can complete more than one lesson per day

-• Students can take each lesson at anytime day or night.
-All lessons are pre-recorded.
+• Students can take each lesson at anytime day or night All lessons are pre-recorded

-• Students can watch each lesson as many times as they wish.
+• Students can watch each lesson as many times as they wish

 • iBidElectric Electrical Estimating Spreadsheet (provided) Student Must Have Microsoft Excel